Eastland Mall (North Versailles, Pennsylvania): Opening

-The Gimbels department store chain began construction on Eastland Mall in 1961.
+The Gimbels department store chain began construction on the mall in 1961.
 After approximately two years of construction and $12 million of construction costs, Eastland Shopping Plaza opened on August 15, 1963.
-In addition to a 200000 sqft Gimbels, some of the nation's largest stores, J.C.
+In addition to a 200000 sqft Gimbels, some of the nation's largest stores at the time such as J.C.
 Penney, National Record Mart, May-Stern, Kinney Shoes, Thom McAn, and F.W.
 Woolworth Company moved into the mall.
 The first store to open was the Thorofare super market located at the western end of the plaza.

 When Eastland Shopping Plaza opened, downtown McKeesport suffered as J.C.
 Penney moved from McKeesport into Eastland Shopping Plaza.
 Three other McKeesport retailers, Immel's, Wander Sales, and Richard's Shoes, opened stores in Eastland.
 At its peak in the 1960s, Eastland Shopping Plaza employed 800 people.